junior-geek04/Notes-App/README.md

 # My-Notes-App
-Made using react and django
+Made using React and Django